WIZnet-ioNIC/WIZnet-PICO-C/examples/udp_multicast/udp_multicast_receiver/README.md

 ## Step 4: Build

-1. After completing the UDP multicast example configuration, click 'build' in the status bar at the bottom of Visual Studio Code or press the 'F7' button on the keyboard to build.
+1. After completing the  receiver example configuration, click 'build' in the status bar at the bottom of Visual Studio Code or press the 'F7' button on the keyboard to build.

-2. When the build is completed, 'udp_multicast_receiver.uf2' is generated in 'WIZnet-PICO-C/examples/udp_multicast/udp_multicast_receiver/' directory.
+2. When the build is completed, 'w5x00_udp_multicast_receiver.uf2' is generated in 'WIZnet-PICO-C/examples/udp_multicast/udp_multicast_receiver/' directory.